ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 'Resource record for HFX has been updated.'
 ```

-**The followin, highlighted section is relevant only to Nodes who use `Plone` for their document management system**
+**The following, highlighted section is relevant only to Nodes who use `Plone` for their document management system**

 > # Quality Control - Create Plone Users and Access